worldbank/ietoolkit/src/checklist-submitting-SSC.md

 1. **Update version locals in ietoolkit** - In the _ietoolkit.ado_ file, update the _version_ and _versionDate_ locals at the top of the file.
 1. **Create pull request from *develop* to *master*** - Create a pull request from the `develop` branch to the `master` branch, but do not merge it yet.
 We only want to merge after the content is published on SSC.
 The reason why we still want to create the pull request at this point is that any merge conflicts require us to make edits to the code we are sumbitting to SSC.
 1. **Make sure that there is no conflicts in the pull request you just created** - Make sure to include any edits this step requires you to do in the version you are sending to SSC.
 Do not merge yet.
-1. **Copy files to archive folder** - Make a folder with the version name in the archive folder Dropbox\DIME Analytics\Data Coordinator\ietoolkit\ietoolkit archive\ and copy all ado-files and help files for all *ietoolkit* commands there.
+1. **Copy files to archive folder** - Make a folder with named after the new version number in the archive folder Dropbox\DIME Analytics\Data Coordinator\ietoolkit\ietoolkit archive\ and copy all ado-files and help files for all *ietoolkit* commands there.
 1. **Create a .zip file** - Create a .zip file with all ado-files and help files in the folder you just created in the archive folder.
 Then remove all files but the .zip file from the archive folder.
 1. **Email Prof. Baum** - Email the .zip file to **kit.baum@bc.edu**.
 1. **Draft release note** - Go to the [release notes](https://github.com/worldbank/ietoolkit/releases) and draft a new release note for the new version.
 Follow the format from previous releases with links to [issues](https://github.com/worldbank/ietoolkit/issues) solved.